 Below are some of the ways in which it is beneficial for claimants to receive periodical payments:

-There are some disadvantages of periodical payments which claimants should also be aware of.
+There are some disadvantages which claimants should also be aware of.
 These include:

-If you would like to find out more about periodical payments or any advice on making a personal injury claim please get in touch with our no win no fee solicitors at Jefferies.
-Call us on our national accident helpline or complete our online claim form.
+If you would like to find out more about periodical payments or any advice on making a personal injury claim please get in touch with our friendly team of advisors at Jefferies.
+Call us on 0800 342 3206 or complete our online claim form.